 Use powerful lead generation tools to keep your pipeline fully stocked with high-quality leads.

 Sending one-off emails every two weeks is not the way to nurture leads, especially in the long sales cycles of the B2B world.
 Automated nurturing lets you track engagement with your emails, website, and other properties, and use that data to drip-feed the right content at the right times along each prospect’s journey.

 One product sheet does not fit all.
-Draft copy, design emails and social media posts, and craft customized assets, all within your marketing automation platform.
-Content management systems also handle tagging and organizing of assets for repurposing across multiple formats and locations, so that you only need to upload an image or an asset once, and it runs everywhere.
+Draft copy, design emails and social media posts, and craft customised assets, all within your marketing automation platform.
+Content management systems also handle tagging and organising of assets for repurposing across multiple formats and locations, so that you only need to upload an image or an asset once, and it runs everywhere.
 A content management system within your marketing automation platform also makes updating assets a breeze: Replacing the existing file with an updated one ensures that images and assets will be up to date across all campaigns, no matter how old or recent, so that links and images don’t render broken.

 A hot prospect just signed up for your newsletter?
 Great!
 Now create a new lead for them in your CRM.
 Let the software guide them into the appropriate drip or nurture campaign, send a welcome message, and track engagement.
-While you’re at it, let the software also gather behavioral data and alert your sales team when the prospect is active on your channels.
+While you’re at it, let the software also gather behavioural data and alert your sales team when the prospect is active on your channels.
 Marketing automation platforms that integrate with CRM do the grunt work for you.

 Analytics and reporting

 When your marketing is automated, it’s easy to capture tons of data.
 Let your marketing automation platform take the next step and crunch the numbers for you, yielding insights and alerts to help you tweak active campaigns and more effectively plan new ones.
 If your marketing and CRM are integrated, it’s also a snap to tie ROI directly back to campaigns and other marketing activities using closed-loop reporting.